F5Networks/k8s-bigip-ctlr/build-tools/README.md

 In the above structure this script should be invoked from WORKDIR and "package\_name" should be a directory under WORKDIR/src which contains all go files related to the package whose vendor dependencies have to be determined.

-### Requirements
-This script uses python gitlab API module called gitlab.
-Follow the instructions
-here: https://github.com/gpocentek/python-gitlab to install the module.

-### Limitations
-To enable CI builds to work correctly, mirrored projects need to deploy gitlab-ci "Deploy Key" which is not supported by this script.